P01889/Barbenheimer/README.md

 Thank you for your interest in Barbenheimer.
 We hope you enjoy exploring the fascinating intersection of Barbie and Oppenheimer on our blogging platform.

-# Made with ❤️ by Tushnika and Dushyant.